lordjim1985/EmailToCSVConverter/README.md

 1. Download the files and place them into your webserver directory.
 2. Launch using: http://localhost/converter.html
 3. If needed modify the path used in converter.html.

+If You run into out of memory problems I recommend setting memory_limit in php.ini to 16MB.
+The tests were run on a rather large dataset of about 1.3GB with cases of rather long e-mails.